Strait of Belle Isle - western half

 northeastwards tonight before moving into Labrador by Tuesday

 afternoon.
 Gale to storm force southeasterlies are forecast as the

 Marine interests are advised that storm warnings are in effect for

-south, and the Southern Grand Banks.
-Gale warnings are in effect for
+Island Bank and Southwestern Grand Banks.
+Gale warnings are in effect

 Atlantic - Newfoundland Area

 - Anticosti - eastern half